Consultingcriminal/Tesla-Stock-Analysis/README.md

 # Tesla-Stock-Analysis
+**Use Case Overview**
+This study report was submitted as a part of my 3rd semester mini-project.The model here has been developed considering the problem as a simple regression problem  laying emphasis on the analytical solution to the problem.

 **Objective-** \
 1.To describe and forecast the global prescriptive analytics market on the basis of components, data types, business functions, applications.\